Skip to main content

 To support or establish mechanisms for dealing with hate crimes and conflict management.

-• To establish a pool of experts (researchers and practitioners including those of discriminated groups) with relevant competence to provide the local community with advise, and carry out analysis of the situation to ensure that there is a proper analysis before responses are determined.
+• To establish a pool of experts (researchers and practitioners including those of discriminated groups) with relevant competence to provide the local community with advice, and carry out an analysis of the situation before responses are determined,

-• To establish an inter-agency group of knowledgeable employees, representing agencies with potential ownership to such conflicts (police, education sector, youth workers, social workers, civil society organizations, etc.) with responsibility for coordinating actions at an early stage when racist crimes or group conflicts arise.
+• To establish an inter-agency group of skilled employees, representing agencies with potential ownership to such conflicts (police, education sector, youth workers, social workers, civil society organisations, etc.) with responsibility for coordinating actions at an early stage when racist crimes or group conflicts arise,

 • To provide training on racist crimes and conflict management to selected employees from relevant agencies and institutions (schools, youth programmes, integration offices, etc.).